New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- New Orleans and its opponents have gone over the current 43.5-point total in seven of 13 games this season.
+- New Orleans and its opponents have gone over the current 43-point total in seven of 13 games this season.

-- These two squads surrender a combined 53.6 points per game, 10.1 more than this contest's over/under.
+- The 53.6 points per game these two squads have surrendered to opponents this season are 10.6 more than the 43 total in this contest.

-- Saints games this season feature an average total of 44.5 points, a number 1.0 point higher than Sunday's over/under.
+- The Saints and their opponents have scored an average of 44.5 points per game in 2021, 1.5 more than Sunday's total.

-- The 43.5-point total for this game is 0.7 points below the 44.2 points per game average total in Jets games this season.
+- The 44.2 PPG average total in Jets games this season is 1.2 points more than this game's over/under.

 Saints stats and trends

-- In New Orleans' 12 games this season, it has five wins against the spread.

-- This season, the Saints are winless against the spread when entering a game as a favorite of 5 points or more (in three chances).
+- The Saints have yet to cover the spread this season when favored by 5 points or more in three chances.

-- New Orleans' games this year have gone over the point total in 46.2% of its opportunities (six times in 13 games with a set point total).

-- New Orleans is 3-0 against the spread and 3-0 overall in games when it puts up more than 30.6 points.
+- New Orleans is 3-0 against the spread and 3-0 overall this season when the team notches more than 30.6 points.

 - The Saints have turned the ball over seven more times (16 total) than the Jets have forced a turnover (9) this season.